 AD should normally send the documents to its overseas branch or its correspondent.
 An exporter can also send the documents directly to the buyer where the track record and standing of the exporter are good.
 Where submission of export declaration is exempted, the documents valued not more than Rupees Twenty-Five thousand; AD can send the documents directly to the consignee.
 Where 100% advance payment is received, an exporter can directly send the documents to the consignee.
 Status holders and units in SEZ can send the documents directly to the buyer subject to the condition that the payments will be received through the AD.

 Conditions for self-write-off by exporter:

 i.
 Where all exporters including Status holders, Aggregate of bills written off and extended should not exceed 10% of export proceeds due during the calendar year.

 ii.
-Bills should not be subject to investigation by enforcement directorate.
+Bills should not be subject to investigation by the enforcement directorate.

-Is there any provisions for extension of export realization period by AD:
+Are there any provisions for the extension of the export realization period by AD?

 AD can permit extension on the following instances; where the invoice does not exceed USD 1,000,000 subject to the following conditions:

-- Extension can be granted up to a period of 3 months at a time.
-While considering extension beyond one year, the total export outstanding of the exporter should not be more than 10% of the average of export realization during the preceding 3 financial years.
+- An extension can be granted for up to a period of 3 months at a time.
+While considering an extension beyond one year, the total export outstanding of the exporter should not be more than 10% of the average export realization during the preceding 3 financial years.

 - For all other cases, especially when the subject bill is under investigation and where the amount is more than USD 1,000,000 RBI permission is necessary.